 The plane is the safest means of transport, but also the fastest.
 The statement is confirmed by statistics on the number of accidents in aviation.

 2015 was the safest year in aviation with 16 casualties.
 As a result, 560 people lost their lives.
 Accidents involving commercial aircraft with a capacity of over 14 seats were taken into account.

 There are many incidents in aviation, but they are minor or medium, and there were no casualties.
 Among the incidents recorded, the most common occur due to severe turbulence and cabin depressurization.

 Such incidents were also recorded among the Romanian companies.
-The most recent: 13 May 2016 - TAROM ROT217 flight Bucharest-Belgrade (problems with the pressurization system / the plane landed at the "Traian Vuia" International Airport in Timisoara); 19 June 2016 - Blue Air flight 0B160 Milan Linate - Bucharest (cabin depressurization near the final destination - Henri Coandă International Airport).
+The most recent: May 13, 2016 - TAROM ROT217 flight Bucharest-Belgrade (problems with the pressurization system / the plane landed at the "Traian Vuia" International Airport in Timisoara); June 19, 2016 - Blue Air flight 0B160 Milano Linate - Bucharest (cabin depressurization close to the final destination - Henri Coanda International Airport).